Rakeela/dragora-notes/2021-12-27-Two-Hundred-and-Ninth.md

 ---
 Here's another business idea that I thought of, and I'd not be sad if someone stole it from me: heated arch supports for shoes.
 Imagine if people had inserts they could put in their shoes that would provide a gentle warmth while making their step more comfortable!
 It'd sell.

+Seriously, I used some handwarmers to put some warmth under my feet, and doing that was very comfortable.

 ---
 Back to [[day-post-archive]]